1. Home

 How much deposit do I need for a 5 year fixed rate mortgage?

-You usually need a deposit of at least 5% of the property value, whether it’s a fixed rate mortgage or variable rate mortgage.
+You usually need a deposit of at least 5% of the property value (or price, whichever is lower).
+This is true whether it’s a fixed rate mortgage or variable rate mortgage.

-It's sometimes possible to get a mortgage without a deposit, but in most cases you need a guarantor
+It's sometimes possible to get a mortgage without a deposit, but these deals are unusual and in most cases you need a guarantor.

-• Budgeting - you know how much your mortgage repayments are for 5 years, and that they won’t go up in that time
+• It makes budgeting easier – you know how much your mortgage repayments are for 5 years, and that they won’t go up in that time

-• Fewer remortgage fees - if you want to avoid the lender’s standard variable rate (SVR) you need to remortgage at the end of every deal.
-A 5 year fix means you won’t need to do this as often as with a 2, 3 or 4 year fix
+• You face fewer remortgage fees – if you want to avoid the lender’s standard variable rate (SVR) you need to remortgage at the end of every deal, and you want need to do this as often with a 5 year fix compared to shorter deals

-• Greater flexibility than a longer deal - although you can’t leave the deal for 5 years without paying early repayment charges (ERCs) you can leave fee-free sooner than a deal that lasts longer
+• It offers more flexibility than a longer deal – although you normally can’t leave the deal for 5 years without paying early repayment charges (ERCs), you can leave fee-free sooner than a deal that lasts longer

 • You can’t change the deal for 5 years without paying ERCs - this means that if rates fall during the deal period, you can’t take advantage of them straight away, unless you pay the fees

-• Less flexibility than a shorter deal - shorter deals allow you to leave or change deals without paying ERCs faster, which can be beneficial if rates fall
+• It's less flexible than a shorter deal - shorter deals allow you to leave or change deals without paying ERCs faster, which might be beneficial if rates fal

 What is the average rate for 5 year fixed rate mortgages?